-I,, have read and understand the Substa nce-Free Workplace policy.
-I understand that if I violate the Substance-Free Workplace policy, I may be subject t o discipline up to and including termination or I may be required to participate in a substance abuse treatment prog gram.
+I,, have read and understand the S Substance-Free Workplace policy.
+I understand that if I violate the Substance-Free Workplace policy, I may be subject to discipline up to and including termination or I may be required to participate in a substance abuse treat ment program.
 If I fail to successfully participate in a substance abuse treatment program, I understand I may be subject to discipline up to and including termination.
-I understand that if I am required to participate in a substance abuse e treatment program and I refuse to participate, I may be subject to discipline up to and including termination.
-I also drug offense committed in the workplace, I must report that conviction.
-(C: (Signature of Employee) (Dat e)
+I understand that if I am required to participate in a substance abuse treatment program and I refuse to participate, I may be subject to discipline up to and include ling termination.
+I also understand that if I am convicted of a criminal drug offense committed in the workplace, I must report that conviction to my supervisor within five days of the conviction.
+(Signature of Employee) (Date)